Robust Universal Inference For Misspecified Models: Designing Tests of Relative Fit

 Then, we define the KL \emph{Relative Divergence Fit} (\Redi) set as

 where $z_\alpha$ is a $1-\alpha$ quantile of standard normal distribution.
-The following result provides asymptotic and non-asymptotic guarantees for the set $\Chat_{\KL\Redi, n}$. \begin{theorem} Suppose that $\mathcal{Q}$ is such that for some $0 < \xi \leq 1$ the $2+\xi$ moments $M_{P_0,P_1} := \bbE_{\truedist} |T(X; P_0, P_1) - \bbE_{\truedist}T(X; P_0, P_1)|^{2+\xi}$ are finite, for any~$(P_0,P_1) \in\model^2$, then
+The following result provides asymptotic and non-asymptotic guarantees for the set $\Chat_{\KL\Redi, n}$. \begin{theorem} Suppose that $\mathcal{Q}$ is such that for some $0 < \xi \leq 1$ the $2+\xi$ moments $\bbE_{\truedist} |T(X; P_0, P_1) - \bbE_{\truedist}T(X; P_0, P_1)|^{2+\xi} \leq M < \infty$ are finite, for any~$(P_0,P_1) \in\model^2$, then

-where $C < C' (1 + \sup_{(P_0,P_1) \in \mathcal{P}^2} M_{P_0,P_1}) /\delta^{(2+\xi)}$ for a universal constant $C'$. \end{theorem}
+where $C < C' (1 + M) /\delta^{(2+\xi)}$ for a universal constant $C'$. \end{theorem}

-We give a formal proof in Appendix~\ref{sec:proof_section_test}.
+We give a formal proof in Supplementary Material~\ref{sec:proof_section_test}.
 The claim follows as a consequence of the Berry-Esseen bound for the studentized statistic~\citep{bentkus_berry-esseen_1996,petrov_sums_1975}.
-Some care is required to handle the degeneracy (discussed above) when the variance of the summands can be small and to handle the randomness in the pilot estimate $\pilot$.
+Some care is required to handle the degeneracy (discussed above) {and the randomness in the pilot estimate $\pilot$.}

 We can now revisit the failures of universal inference discussed in Section~\ref{sec:fail}.
 Recall that Example~\ref{ex: instability_lr} illustrates the instability of the KL projection because likelihood ratios may not be bounded.
 The KL \Redi set does not resolve this weakness since the KL \Redi set uses the same split likelihood ratio statistic as for the universal confidence set \citep{wasserman_universal_2020} and its $2 + \xi$ moment is not uniformly bounded in Example~\ref{ex: instability_lr}.
 However, the KL \Redi set does resolve the failure highlighted in Example~\ref{ex: sLRT_fail}.